fish-face/quasselgrep/README.md

     $ quasselgrep -u 'MyUser' -t yesterday [...]

-Search for messages in a particular channel, sent at most four days ago:
+Search for messages in a particular channel, sent at most four days ago and give 3 lines of context either side of each result:

-    $ quasselgrep -b '#chat' -t -5d [...]
+    $ quasselgrep -b '#chat' -t -5d -C 3 [...]

 Searching by date/time
 ---